 Planning Children’s and Young People’s Learning

 In secondary schools, pupils review progress against targets and negotiate new ones with their Guidance teacher.
-Ia along with a .
+In addition, pupils record a self-evaluation, along with a wider achievement and skills portfolio.

 Personalisation and Choice

 At KGS, choices are made by pupils in many ways and at different times in their school career.
-There are daily choices within lessons where pupils help to plan what they learn and how, and also option choices with respect to achievement opportunites in each year group.
+There are daily choices within lessons where pupils help to plan what they learn and how, and also option choices with respect to achievement opportunities in each year group.

 S2: Pupils study a choice of Elective.
 In February/March they choose which subjects to study in S3.
 These choices must include study in all Broad Curricular Areas so that the Broad General Education is continued into S3.

-S3: Pupils study a choice of Health and Wellbeing elective.
+S3: Pupils study a wide range of subjects and a choice of Health and Wellbeing elective.
 In February/March they choose which subjects to study towards National examinations in S4.

 S4: In February/March pupils choose which subjects to study towards National examinations in S5.
 They also choose which Short Course to study in S5.

-S5: Pupils choose which Short Courses they will follow during S5/6 in addition to academic subjects.
-In February/March, S5 pupils choose which subjects to study towards National examinations in S6.:
+S5: Pupils choose which Short Courses they will follow during S5/6 in addition to five academic subjects.
+In February/March, S5 pupils choose which subjects to study towards National examinations in S6.

+S6: Pupils choose which short course they will follow during S6 in addition to up to four academic subjects.
+S6 students are involved in service to the school, leading and participating in committees such as peer support, year book and volunteering.

-All course choices are supported by the pupil’s Guidance teacher arents are invited if they wish.
+All course choices are supported by the pupil’s Guidance teacher.
+Parents are invited to meet with the guidance teacher if they wish.
 All members of the Senior Management Team are also available to support.
 More information is available at key times throughout the year on the KGS website.

 Careers